1632 Series Reading Order

 1636: The Viennese Waltz comes after Saxon Uprising in the sense that nothing in it will be spoiled by anything in Saxon Uprising but you might find out Mike’s whereabouts early if you read it first.
 On the other hand, the e-book 1636: The Barbie Consortium (the authors of which are Gorg Huff and Paula Goodlett) is a direct prequel to Viennese Waltz and should be read first if you want to be introduced to the young ladies dancing the Viennese Waltz.

-The next volumes you should look are these:
+The next volumes in the 1632 series reading order you should look for are these:

 Ring of Fire IV (May, 2016).
 There are a number of stories in this volume written by different authors including David Brin.
 From the standpoint of the series’ reading order, however, probably the most important is my own story “Scarface.”
 This short novel serves simultaneously as a sequel to The Papal Stakes and The Dreeson Incident, in that the story depicts the further adventures of Harry Lefferts after Papal Stakes and Ron Stone and Missy Jenkins following The Dreeson Incident.

 1636: The Chronicles of Dr. Gribbleflotz, by Kerryn Offord and Rick Boatright (August, 2016).
 As with The Devil’s Opera, this is a story set in the middle of the United States of Europe as it evolves.
 In this case, relating the adventures of a seventeenth century scholar—a descendant of the great Paracelsus—who becomes wealthy by translating the fuzzy and erroneous American notions of “chemistry” into the scientific precision of alchemy.